Invariance Principle and dynamics: Examples of applications of an invariance principle

 In the one-dimensional Anderson model, \( \exp (it H_x)u \) describes the quantum evolution of the quantum object \(u\).
-Eigenfunctions (i.e. the discrete part of \(\s_x\)) correspond to {\bf {localization}}, the absolutely continuous part of \(\s_x\) to {\bf {diffusion}}.
+The usual understanding is that eigenfunctions (i.e. the discrete part of \(\s_x\)) correspond to {\bf {localization}}, the absolutely continuous part of \(\s_x\) to {\bf {diffusion}}.

 \begin{theorem} [\cite{I73}] For \(m\)-a.e. \(x\in X,\) the spectral measure \( \s_x \) is singular with respect to the Lebesgue measure on $\R$. \end{theorem} \begin{proof} (See \cite{P80}) Consider the measure \( \Si \) on \(X \x \R \) given by \( \Si (dx, dE) : = \s_x(dE) m(dx) .\) We want to show that the measures \( m\x Leb.\) and \(\Si\) are mutually singular.
 We exhibit two disjoint sets of full measure for respectively \( m\x Leb.\) and \(\Si.\)